danmarsden/moodle-mod_attendance/README.md

 # ABOUT

-This is a hard fork of the presence module maintaned by Dan Marsden http://danmarsden.com and previously developed by Dmitry Pupinin (Novosibirsk, Russia) and Artem Andreev (Taganrog, Russia).
+This is a hard fork of the mod_attendance moodle module maintaned by Dan Marsden http://danmarsden.com and previously developed by Dmitry Pupinin (Novosibirsk, Russia) and Artem Andreev (Taganrog, Russia).

 # GOAL OF THIS FORK

-This version of the presence module is made for tracking presence of students in session which take place in rooms. presence is tracked in hours.
+This module is made for tracking presence of students in session which take place in rooms. presence is tracked in hours.
 Teachers evaluate session which took place and register which students attendet for how long.
 If students showed up for a class which weren't enrolled, yet, or which aren't even registered in moodle, yet, teachers can do all that with a minimal amount of actions.